Education Degree Programs at Asbury University

-Asbury University is also featured in our ranking Top 50 Most Affordable Bachelor’s in Elementary Education or Early Childhood
+Asbury University appears in our ranking of the Top 20 Best Bachelor’s in Elementary Education Online.

 About Asbury University

 Asbury University is a private university affiliated with the Christian Church in Wilmore, Kentucky.
 Established as the Kentucky Holiness College in 1890, it became Asbury College to recognize the work of Bishop Asbury.
 It went through many changes during its early years as school officials worked to improve the college’s reputation and increase enrollment while also reducing the debts that it acquired.
 Though it served as Asbury College for several decades, it is now a full university.

 One of the unique features of the university is the degree programs that it offers.
 Those programs are suitable for a wide range of students.
 High school students can enroll in a post-secondary program and take classes online or on the Wilmore campus to earn college and high school credit.
 Working adults can enroll in programs that help them complete their degrees.
 Students of all ages and types can transfer up to half the credits they need to graduate into one of the university’s programs too.
 Those programs helped enrollment at Asbury climb to more than 1,600 students.

 The education programs offered by Asbury University have accreditation from two different organizations: the National Council for Accreditation of Teacher Education (NCATE) and the Council for Accreditation of Educator Preparation (CAEP).
 Asbury also has institutional/regional accreditation from the Southern Association of Colleges and Schools (SACS).
 To maintain that accreditation and continue meeting the needs of students, the university has a review committee that constantly monitors its progress and ensures it keeps its accreditation.